What is search intent?

 Craft content that meets the needs of your audience

 Google ranks content based on a combination of relevance and intent.
 For content to be relevant, it must also be contextual.
 What does this mean?
 It means that you need to create content that is relevant to the needs of your target audience.
-This includes understanding what your target audience is looking for and providing them with the information they need in a way that is easy to find and consume.

 Your Main Content must not only be relevant and have E-A-T, but also meet the user’s intent.
 What is he looking for?
 What does he want to achieve?
 Knowing the answer to these questions is critical to creating content that is preferred by Google.